What is OCD?

 - Overt cleaning: People with contamination OCD may spend a lot of time cleaning family items or other lifeless objects.
 Someone with this type of OCD may wash their shoes, credit cards, phone, or other things that may have come into contact with them.
 These items may be deemed dirty or infected.
 As with handwashing, house cleaning is often a way to reduce germaphobia or impurity feelings.
 Although cleaning can help end these obsessive thoughts, the comfort does not last, and the desire to clean is often even more powerful the next time.

-What are the signs and symptoms of Obsessive cleaning?
+Lesser-known signs and symptoms of Obsessive Cleanliness Disorder (OCD) encompass:

-How to get rid of OCD Cleaning disorder?
+How to get rid of OCD Over Cleaning Disorder?

 Compulsive cleaning symptoms under OCD can be treated in the following ways: